Elections in Botswana

 Elections in Botswana take place within the framework of a multi-party democracy and a parliamentary system.
 The National Assembly is mostly directly elected, and in turn elects the President and some of its own members.
 The Ntlo ya Dikgosi is a mixture of appointed, hereditary and indirectly elected members.

+The first multi-party elections took place in 1965.

 Electoral history

 Bechuanaland Protectorate

 Following the creation of the Bechuanaland Protectorate in 1889, the first elections took place in the territory at the start of the 1920s, following the establishment of the European Advisory Council (EAC) and the Native Advisory Council (NAC).
 Members of the EAC were elected in single-member constituencies by British citizens (or those who could qualify for British citizenship) with European parentage, and who met residency and wealth requirements.
 It was first elected in 1921, with elections held every three years.
 Initially it had four members, increasing to six in 1929 and eight in 1948.

 The Native Advisory Council initially consisted of 30 members, five from each of the southern tribes (the Rolong, Kwêna, Bangwaketse, Kgatla, Bamalete and the Tlôkwa).
 One of the five members had to be the tribe's chief, but the other four members were elected by the tribes "according to their customs".
 However, this system was criticised by some members, including SM Molema, who claimed that chiefs were picking their favourites.
 The Resident Commissioner noted that his understanding was that members would be elected in kgotlas (traditional assemblies).
 In 1937 the system was changed to allow the Resident Commissioner to select one representative for each tribe.
 In 1940 it was renamed the African Advisory Council (AAC) and in 1944 its membership was changed to reflect the population of the tribes.
 The AAC was enlarged to 35 members, with eight from the Bangwato, four from the Bangwaketse and Kwêna, three from the Rolong, the Bamalete, Tlôkwa, Kgatla and the Tawana, two from the Kgalagadi and two representing the Francistown area.

 In 1950 a Joint Advisory Council was created, with eight representatives from each of the EAC and the AAC and three nominated members.
 Towards the end of the 1950s, pressures to create a Legislative Council eventually led to a proclamation in December 1960 that the EAC and AAC would be dissolved in April 1961, and two new bodies, a Legislative Council and African Council, would be elected.
 The new Legislative Council had eleven directly elected members, ten of which were elected by Europeans and one by the Asian population.
 There were also ten indirectly elected African members, who were chosen by the African Council, as well as ten colonial officials and some co-opted members.
 The African Council was partly elected, with elected members sitting alongside the leaders of the eight chiefdoms.